lostfiddler/pr05-grant-application/pr05_application.md

 # 1. What is your motivation for contributing to Processing and p5.js projects?
----

 I want to challenge myself.
-I want to experience working alongside a community.
-I want guidance from a more senior programmer.
-I want for my career to lean more towards creative areas, working alongside creative people.

-280/1500
+In the past I have done two coding tasks that I have been compensated for, but nothing as professional as this, with a time frame as long and with comparable requirements.

+I wish to accelerate the development of my career as a programmer, and be able to sustain myself financially through this practice so I can devote even more of my time to it.

+I want to experience working alongside a community of creative programmers and guidance from a more senior programmer.
+If I am a recipient of this grant these things will be new to me, and I believe the experience will ingrain habits and grant wisdom that otherwise would be more difficult to acquire.

+One of my favorite programming books I am currently reading is "The Nature of Code" which makes heavy use of the processing/p5.js library.
+As a fan, the prospect of being more involved is really exciting.

+855/1500

 # 2. Briefly describe your understanding of the technical challenges associated with this project and outline your approach to solving them.
----

 Running the command 'npm build' after upgrading codemirror to version 6.0.1 in package.json generated 47 warnings and 29 errors.
 I was able to remove the 47